auth0/docs/articles/extensions/user-import-export.md

 # User Import / Export

 ::: note
-The User Import / Export extension is available in the PSaaS Appliance beginning with version 10755 when User search is enabled.
+The User Import / Export extension is available in the PSaaS Appliance beginning with version `10755` when you have user search enabled.
 :::

 The **User Import / Export Extension** allows you to: